 Our mission at the Harold W. McGraw, Jr. Center for Business Journalism is to enhance the quality and depth of business and economic news coverage.
-Financed by a $3 million grant from the Harold W. McGraw, Jr. Family Foundation, the Center was established at the City University of New York Graduate School of Journalism in January 2014 to support veteran business journalists and train young reporters entering the field.
+Financed by a $3 million grant from the Harold W. McGraw, Jr. Family Foundation, the Center was established at the Craig Newmark Graduate School of Journalism at the City University of New York in January 2014 to support veteran business journalists and train young reporters entering the field.

-The McGraw Center will commission in-depth stories on serious economic and business topics through the newly-established McGraw Fellowships in Business Journalism.
-The Fellowships will provide experienced journalists with a stipend of $5,000 a month for up to three months to produce a distinguished piece of investigative, analytic or narrative business journalism.
-We’ll publish the stories in partnership with established media outlets, as e-books, or through the Journalism School’s book imprint.
-The stories will also run on the McGraw Center web site.
+The McGraw Center commissions in-depth stories on serious economic and business topics through the McGraw Fellowships in Business Journalism.
+The Fellowships provide experienced journalists with a stipend of $5,000 a month for up to three months to produce a distinguished piece of investigative, analytic or narrative business journalism.
+We publish the stories in partnership with established media outlets.
+The stories also run on the McGraw Center web site.

-Finally, as part of our mission to serve the greater professional community, the McGraw Center will hold an annual conference on a topic of interest to business reporters and editors.
-We will also offer continuing education seminars on a variety of issues to strengthen the skills and knowledge of business journalists.
+Finally, as part of our mission to serve the greater professional community, the McGraw Center holds panels and events on topics of interest to business reporters and editors.
+We also support continuing education seminars on a variety of issues to strengthen the skills and knowledge of business journalists.

 About the Harold W. McGraw, Jr. Family Foundation

 The Harold W. McGraw, Jr. Family Foundation was started in 2010 by Suzanne, Terry and Bob McGraw to honor their father, the former chairman and chief executive of McGraw-Hill, the publishing and financial services company that owned BusinessWeek magazine for 80 years.
 Mr. McGraw died in 2010.
 The Foundation makes grants to institutions and causes important to him, including literacy projects, business journalism, education, hospitals and libraries.